TheMilkmang/Kinoko-discord-bot/README.txt

 ]sellp quantity price	list a quantity of pretzels for sell at a price ]buyp quantity price	list a buy order for a quantity of pretzels at a price (this will buy at that price and anything below that price)

-Notes: ]mushies and ]pretzels won't show up in your balances when you do ]m or ]pretzels.
+Notes: mushrooms and pretzels that you have listed in the exchange won't show up in your balances when you do ]m or ]pretzels.
 The price is EACH.
 1000 pretzels times 100 mushrooms each is a lot of mushrooms, for example.
 There is not yet a way to remove your market listings manually.